The Best Supply Chain Books Your Company Should Be Reading

 The Supply Chain Revolution: Innovative Sourcing and Logistics for a Fiercely Competitive World

-OUR TAKE: With this book, business leaders across industries can learn to equip their company with the supply chain tools and best practices it needs to thrive in a changing marketplace.
+OUR TAKE: This book teaches business leaders across industries how to equip their companies with the supply chain tools and best practices they need to thrive in a changing marketplace.